 Finish: The Aesthetes

-For those who take pride in the appearance of their finished projects, both adhesives offer a clear, polished finish once cured.
+For those who take pride in the appearance of their finished projects, Gorilla Epoxy cures clear; many Araldite variants cure clear or slightly amber, and both can be sanded and painted after cure.
 They’re like the finishing touch on a well-groomed outfit, ensuring your project looks as good as it holds.

 What’s better about Araldite?